Can You Sue a Dentist For Bad Dental Work?

 How to Prove Dental Malpractice

-Since malpractice is a legal term, there’s a very specific definition for what is and what isn’t dental negligence.
-In fact, the treatment provided to you by a dental care professional has to be below the acceptable standard of care that you should expect from a dentist, dental hygienist, or any other dental health care provider and the treatment has to cause serious personal injuries to you; otherwise, it can’t be considered malpractice.
+Because malpractice is a legal term, there’s a very specific definition for what is and what isn’t dental negligence.
+The treatment had to cause serious personal injuries to you; otherwise, it can’t be considered malpractice.
 In cases where individuals seek compensation for dental malpractice that doesn’t meet these requirements, their cases are dismissed.

 How to Sue a Dentist